• Menu

 What to ask your barber

-Twisted feed-in box braids, past-crown long that will be colored in blue and turquoise colors, while keeping the temples skin faded and shape a clean, straight razor-cut in front.
+Twisted feed-in box braids, past-crown long will be colored in blue and turquoise colors, while keeping the skin of the temples faded and shaping a clean, straight razor-cut in front.

 The main difference between cornrows and braids is that cornrows are attached to the head and create that linear uniform aspect to your scalp.